Skip to content

 There are currently just over 16,200 pupils across our schools and we transport 3,700 of these to and from school, therefore the majority of pupils already either travel actively to school, use public transport or are driven.
 Out of those 3,700, only 650 of these are pupils who receive free or subsidised transport.

-What if my young person ends up late for school during this pilot exercise?
+What if my young person ends up late for school?

 Bus timetables are available on this webpage or on the Stagecoach website and app.
 These can be used to work out which bus to get so that the young person makes it to school on time.